-*this post is sponsored by Ferratum, but all positivity about self employment is of course my own!
+[AD] This post is sponsored by Ferratum, but all positivity about being self employed is, as always, my own.

 Becoming self employed has easily been the best decision I’ve made, especially for my mental health.